shashihacks/insider1_sol/task3/solutions.md

-__Preventing DNS Zone Transfer Vulnerability?__
+__Preventing DNS Zone Transfer Vulnerability__

-- Allowing zone trabnsfers from trusted clients
+- Allowing zone transfers from trusted clients
--  The following is an example of how to fix this in the BIND DNS server.
+-  The following is an example of how to fix this in the `BIND DNS` server.

 - Navigate to `/etc/named.conf` and add these: